jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 	e 17772260 000200 021311 003402 005000 000766 005312 000000;
 	r pc 172240

-which should produce the following results when Bus messages are turned on ("m bus on"):
+which should produce the following results when Bus+MMU messages are turned on ("m bus on; m mmu on"):

 	>> m bus on
 	messages on:  bus
+	>> m mmu on
+	messages on:  mmu
 	>> e 17772300 077406
 	changing 00017772300 to 077406
 	KIPDR0.writeWord(00017772300,077406)